-We have created and are expanding a network of licensed electrical contracting firms to provide installation and repair services for our growing footprint of passenger and fleet electric vehicle charging systems.
-We identify, qualify, select, train and monitor the performance of these contractors and equip them with proprietary tools and web-based information systems to facilitate the successful installation and support of our charging systems as this market opportunity grows.
-We intend to expand this network nationwide to support customers across the United States.
+We have created a nationwide network of licensed electrical contracting firms to provide installation and repair services for our growing footprint of passenger and fleet electric vehicle charging systems.
+We identify, qualify, select, train, certify and monitor the performance of these contractors and equip them with proprietary tools, expertise and web-based information systems to facilitate the successful installation and support of our charging systems as this market opportunity grows.
 Our 24-hour customer service center provides support to answer customer inquiries and promote a high level of customer satisfaction.